 6. Eliminate Agitation from Food Sensitivities

 Insomnia is usually a symptom of various imbalances but it is also a trigger for additional imbalances and food sensitivities.
-When you stress your adrenals your stomach will produce less stomach acid, the liver will not produce enough bile, etc. so anything you eat will be more difficult to digest.
+When you stress your adrenals your stomach will produce less stomach acid, the liver will not produce enough bile, the gut might harbor pathogenic and toxin producing bacteria, etc. so anything you eat will be more difficult to digest.
 The few biggest offenders that can cause one a ton of grief are dairy and gluten, especially wheat.
-Cut out high histamine foods, high thiol foods and see how you sleep.
+Cut out high histamine foods, high glutamate, and high thiol foods to see how you sleep.
 The latter two took me years to detect as culprits; avoiding them made a huge difference.

 7. Try an Anti-Inflammatory